 - Cut down on sticky, sugary foods like lollies.

-- Drink water instead of cordials, soft drinks and juices.
+- Drink instead of cordials, soft drinks and juices.

-- Allow at least two hours between meals.
+- Allow at least 2 hours between meals.

 - Brush and floss regularly and after meals.